geniusnhu/ds-masterpiece-hugo/content/home/demo.md

 active = true  # Activate this widget? true/false
 weight = 10  # Order that this section will appear.

-title = "Welcome to The Hub of Data Science" subtitle = "Owned by Nhu Hoang"
+title = "Data Science RaceToMaster" subtitle = "Ultimate journey to Learn, Develop and Master Data Science"

 [design]
   # Choose how many columns the section has.
 Valid values: 1 or 2.